GlacioHack/geoutils/doc/source/quick_start.md

 # Quick start

-The following shows how to quickly get started with GeoUtils, show-casing examples on different aspects of the package.
+The following presents how to quickly get started with GeoUtils, show-casing examples on different core aspects of the package.

 For more details, refer to the {ref}`core-index`, {ref}`rasters-index` or {ref}`vectors-index` pages.